VFC Program

 • American Indian (AI) or Alaska Native (AN): As defined by the Indian Health Care Improvement Act

-• Underinsured: Health insurance doesn’t cover vaccines, doesn’t cover all ACIP-recommended vaccines, or covers vaccines but with a fixed dollar limit (or cap); underinsured patients are only eligible to receive VFC vaccines at FQHC or RHC facilities.
+• Underinsured: Health insurance doesn’t cover vaccines; doesn’t cover all ACIP-recommended vaccines; covers vaccines but with a fixed dollar limit (or cap); or does not provide first-dollar coverage for vaccines including copays, coinsurance, or deductibles*; underinsured patients are only eligible to receive VFC vaccines at FQHC or RHC facilities.

 Document VFC Eligibility in CAIR